Propane Gas Storage: LPG – Propane Gas Storage Done Safely

 The Hortonsphere® is named after Horace Ebenezer Horton, builder of the first spherical pressure vessels, back in 1923.

-Underground Propane Storage Caverns
+Underground Propane Gas Storage Caverns

+Why would we have propane gas storage underground?
 Underground storage is a cost efficient way to store very large quantities of Propane.

 Unlike above ground tanks, there is no need for refrigeration and there is no finite life span for the project.